DhanasriSiramdasu/iNotebook/README.md

-# iNOTEBOOK 📝
+📝 iNOTEBOOK

-iNOTEBOOK is a full-stack notes application that enables users to securely create, manage, and organize personal notes.
-The application implements JWT-based authentication with bcrypt password hashing to ensure secure access and user-specific data isolation.
-Backend APIs are tested and validated using Postman.
+iNotebook is a full-stack notes application that allows users to securely create, manage, and organize personal notes.
+It implements JWT-based authentication, bcrypt password hashing, and protected routes to ensure secure access and user-specific data isolation.

+The app features a modern React frontend, a Node.js/Express backend, and a MongoDB database, with APIs fully tested using Postman

 ---

-## 🚀 Features
+🚀 Features

-- User Signup & Login
+✅ User Signup & Login

-- JWT-based Authentication & Authorization
+🔐 JWT-based Authentication & Authorization

-- Password hashing using bcrypt
+🔑 Password hashing using bcrypt

+🔄 Update password functionality

-- Secure access to user-specific notes
+👤 Secure access to user-specific notes

-- Create, Read, Update, Delete (CRUD) operations
+✏️ Full CRUD (Create, Read, Update, Delete) operations for notes

-- RESTful backend APIs
+🌐 RESTful backend APIs

-- Context API for global state management
+⚛️ Context API for global state management in React

-- Responsive frontend UI
+📱 Responsive frontend UI

-- Backend API testing using Postman
+🧪 Backend API testing using Postman

+---

+## Screenshots

 ---

 ## 🛠️ Tech Stack